printer130/notes/src/content/vulnerabilities/snmp.md

 ```

-We have successfully retrieved valid passwords for all three users.

 ### Now, we can use the Metasploit framework and run the

 psexec exploit module to gain the meterpreter shell using the administrator user valid password.

-Microsoft Windows Authenticated User Code Execution

-Let's start the Metasploit framework and exploit it!

 ```bash
 # Note: If the exploit won't give you a meterpreter session.
 Try again!